indeedeng/imhotep/docs/troubleshooting.md

 ##File Upload Errors

 ###I don't see my dataset in the client
-Try clearing the cache if you don't see your new dataset in the IQL web client.
+Try clearing the cache if you don't see your new dataset in the IQL web client: select **Settings > Clear Cache**.

 ###Files fail to upload
 Upload failures in TSV Uploader are marked as failed.